-- Use all the resources available to you: the Career Development staff, job fairs, professional organizations, and your personal network.
+- Use all the resources available to you: Handshake, LinkedIn connections, your personal network, your academic department, job fairs, and professional organizations.

-- Remember that many summer internships are posted and filled the prior fall semester, so don’t procrastinate.
+- Be aware that many summer internships are posted and filled the prior fall semester – which means you really need to plan ahead.

 - Visit with Career Development staff to help you create a winning résumé and cover letter.